top of page

 FB_IMG_1580224399008.jpg

-Georgia is a PhD student (Sport and Exercise Sciences) and conducts observations to help monitor fidelity of the MST4Life programme.
+Georgia is a Post Doctoral Researcher (Sport and Exercise Sciences) and conducts observations to help monitor fidelity of the MST4Life programme.

 Her research interests include mental health in relation to sport and the potential sport has for preventing and managing mental health symptoms.